r-uu/r-uu.github.io/src/main/md/sandbox/quarkus/create.custom.extension/create.custom.extensions.md

 Thanks to [quarkus application generator](https://code.quarkus.io/) I got a minimal quarkus app running within minutes.
 Alternatively you can create the app with maven from the command line:

-> [Create and ]Change to a (new) directory of your choice.
+> [Create and] Change to a (new) directory of your choice!

 ```
 mvn io.quarkus:quarkus-maven-plugin:1.10.5.Final:create -DprojectGroupId=ruu.io -DprojectArtifactId=app -DclassName="app.GreetingResource" -Dpath="/hello"
 ```

-This is the resulting minimal quarkus app:
+This is the resulting minimal quarkus app (I just modified the greeting string and adjusted the generated tests accordingly):

 ```java
 package app;